travisdev1/travis/.project-docs/CONTRIBUTING.md

 ### 1. fedora-happiness-packets is a fork.

 [fedora-happiness-packets](https://pagure.io/fedora-commops/fedora-happiness-packets) is a fork of [mxsasha/happinesspackets](https://github.com/mxsasha/happinesspackets).
-The upstream project is also active and in use.
+The upstream project is also active and still in use.
 As a considerate downstream, if a change could also help upstream, we should direct changes there.
-Any changes directed to upstream should be [good pull requests](https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067).
+If a change to our project is also useful to upstream, **always [file a new issue](https://github.com/mxsasha/happinesspackets/issues/new) to see if upstream wants to accept a change**.
 A positive relationship with our upstream project is important.

 ### 2. fedora-happiness-packets supports changes required for deployment in Fedora community.

 Changes to fedora-happiness-packets should generally be Fedora-specific.
-This could include [fedora-messaging](https://fedora-messaging.readthedocs.io/) support, Fedora-related design changes, or integrating into other parts of the Fedora community.
+This includes [fedora-messaging](https://fedora-messaging.readthedocs.io/) support, Fedora-related design changes, or integrating into other parts of the Fedora community.
-Sometimes there may be exceptions.
+Sometimes there are exceptions.
 When deciding exceptions, always consider Goal 1.

 ### 3. Good code is tested code.